ZacharyGeurts/universal_equation/README.md

 Stay tuned for version 2.0.
 Starting line.

 Modular design.
 Modify with your favorite AI coding program.
+This project uses an SDL3 and Vulkan backend for rendering, chosen from idiocy, ignorance, and patience.
-Built with Grok3, Co-Pilot, and ChatGPT
+Built with Grok, Co-Pilot, and ChatGPT

 **Latest Video**: [Latest Video](https://x.com/i/status/1968332417498046881)